 bulism, and the "mind's eye" has fallen into this state naturally, or through the belief or fear on the part of the persons themselves.
-Their powers, however, are also only those of other clairvoyants, and if they knew the true nature of the state, could so exercise them.
-I am acquainted with a number of persons who can exercise this power at pleasure; but in no case can they, or any others, see or unerringly foretell that which is yet to come.
-They may guess, and sometimes be correct, as when awake.
-It is true they can see and tell what is passing at the time of looking, at any distance; but not what is yet to transpire.
-Certain portions of the brain may at times become perceptive, or clairvoyant, and, as it were, reach out to a distance, independent of our knowledge; and we may, in such cases, have knowledge or presentiment of certain things happening at a distance, long before any positive information can be received through the usual channels of communication.
-Second-sight is the same kind of clairvoyance, or foresight, and nothing more.
-The future, so far as my experience goes, can only be arrived at by impression, induction, or reasoning from events that have taken place, and not by positive seeing or knowledge.
+Their powers, however, are also only those of other elairvoyants, and if they knew the true nature of the state, could so exercise them.
+I am acquainted with a number of persons who can exercise this power at pleasure, but their powers to foretell that which is yet to happen is limited.
+It is true they can see and tell what is passing at the time of looking at a distance, but not always unerringly that which is yet to transpire.

+Certain portions of the brain may at times become perceptive, and, as it were, reach out to a distance, independent of our knowledge; and we may, in such cases, obtain knowledge, or have a presentiment of certain things happening at a distance, long before any positive information can be received through the usual channels of communication.
+Second-sight is this kind of perception or clearmindedness, and although it often amounts to a foreknowledge of events, it is not always unerringly correct.